When to Use Cloud Agents (and When Not To)

 - We can start in a manual or assisted mode

-If you’re unsure, start with a one-off task and treat it like an experiment.
+If you're unsure, start with an agent and treat it like an experiment.